-All Doctoral students are required to demonstrate reading knowledge of at least one foreign language, as determined by an examination administered in coordination with the Department of Modern Languages and Literatures.
+All Doctoral students are required to demonstrate reading knowledge of at least one foreign language, as determined by an examination administered in coordination with our Department or the Department of Modern Languages and Literatures.
 Students will work with the graduate program coordinator to identify a faculty member in the Department of Languages and Literatures who will administer the exam.
-Students will be expected to translate one scholarly work from a foreign language into English.
+Students will be expected to translate a piece of one scholarly work from a foreign language into English.
 The foreign language exam requirement must be met before a student can sit for written and oral exams.